Jzhope/Tower-Defense-Game/README.md

 ## A Java-based classic arcade game

 Introduction and background:
-- This application is used to write a game named Tetris.
-Users will be able to control falling tetromino blocks, rotate them, and fit them into a grid.
-The game ends when the blocks fill up the screen.
-This application will record the time and grade on every previous game.
-Users can see if they do better than before.
+- This application is used to write a Tower Defense game.
+Users will be able to add arbitary number of towers to the map to attack the enemies according to 4 different levels.
+With different levels, the enemies can have different numbers and health.
+But the towers will have only one damage.
+You can have arbitary number of round to play this game and you can delete any tower at the very beginning of every round.
-- The application is designed for anyone who enjoys puzzle games, particularly fans of classic arcade games like Tetris.
+- The application is designed for anyone who enjoys Tower Defense game.
 - I personally enjoyed playing games and I am also interested in developing games.
-Also, developing a Tetris game in Java is an opportunity to strengthen my understanding of object-oriented programming and game development principles.
 It's a manageable but challenging project that allows for creativity in game mechanics and UI design while being a well-known project to demonstrate to future employers.

+User story:
+- As a user, I want to be able to add towers to the map.
+- As a user, I want to see if I defeat the enemies.
+- As a user, I want to remove any tower on the map.
+- As a user, I want to try difficult level of enemies.
 An example of text with **bold** and *italic* fonts.